exposit/katamoiran/_posts/2017-05-14-romantic-fantasy.md

 <!--more-->

+(Warning, digression alert-- if you just want to know about the game skip down to the paragraph right above the bullet points.)

 That's "romantic fantasy" as in tales of adventure in a world where hope and redemption -- and empathy and love -- are far more important than class level and bonuses to hit.

 And as in "romance", aka love, meaning there's a strong romantic element.